 2014 Veterans' Voices Award

-This September 11th the Minnesota Humanities Center will again honor Minnesota Veterans who have gone above and beyond the call of duty with the 2014 Veterans’ Voices Award.
-The Humanities Center invites anyone to nominate candidates who fall into two nomination categories: On the Rise (40 and under) or Legacy (41 and over).
+This September 11th the Minnesota Humanities Center honored Minnesota Veterans who have gone above and beyond the call of duty with the 2014 Veterans’ Voices Award.
+The Humanities Center invited anyone to nominate candidates who fall into two nomination categories: On the Rise (40 and under) or Legacy (41 and over).

-Awards will be presented at the second annual Veterans’ Voices Award Ceremony being held at the Humanities Center on the east side of St. Paul on September 11, 2014.
-This award recognizes Minnesotans who served honorably, are thriving, and are making extraordinary contributions to their communities.
-These former and current military service members make exceptional, positive contributions that improve the lives of people across Minnesota.
+Awards were presented at the second annual Veterans’ Voices Award Ceremony held at the Humanities Center on the east side of St. Paul on September 11, 2014.
+This award recognized Minnesotans who served honorably, are thriving, and are making extraordinary contributions to their communities.
+These former and current military service members made exceptional, positive contributions that improved the lives of people across Minnesota.

 2014 Veterans' Voices Awardees